 Categories

 Stairs to Nowhere.

 A bit of existentialism.
 Martin Rak accounts for the top three images; then Alper Çukor for the succeeding five.
-Michel Rajkovic has two more, Shane Lyman one, and the final three are unknown.
+Michel Rajkovic has two more, Shane Lyman one, Kevin Rolly one, and the final three are unknown.
 Fittingly.

+Categories